reisertyler/modeling-people-flow/README.md

 # Modeling Population Flow

+This project takes a dynamical systems approach to modeling population.
+Everything is explained in the Jupyter Notebooks.

+## Copyright

 Copyright 2024 Tyler A Reiser
 This repository and all its contents are licensed under the GNU General Public License v3.0 (GPL-3.0).
 By contributing to this project, you agree to license your contributions under the GPL-3.0 license.
 All rights reserved.
 No warranty is given.
 See LICENSE file for details.

+If you infringe on this copyright or license, then I will take legal action.

 ## Workflow